antwiser/antwiser.github.io/_tabs/about.md

 permalink: /
 ---

 Hi there!
-I’m **Jiacai Yi** (蚁佳才), a PhD candidate dedicated to revolutionizing **drug discovery** through the power of artificial intelligence.
+I'm **Jiacai Yi** (蚁佳才), a PhD candidate dedicated to revolutionizing **drug discovery** through the power of artificial intelligence.

-Beyond science, I’m fascinated by the **Yijing (The Book of Changes)**, an ancient Chinese philosophy that explores the dynamic balance of the universe.
-I see it as a timeless algorithm, offering insights into interconnectedness—whether I’m decoding molecular structures or interpreting hexagrams, I enjoy uncovering hidden patterns and making sense of complexity. 👀
+Beyond science, I'm fascinated by the **Yijing (The Book of Changes)**, an ancient Chinese philosophy that explores the dynamic balance of the universe.
+I see it as a timeless algorithm, offering insights into interconnectedness—whether I'm decoding molecular structures or interpreting hexagrams, I enjoy uncovering hidden patterns and making sense of complexity. 👀

 ![TaiJi](/assets/img/about/taiji.png){: .light .w-75 .shadow .rounded-20 w='972' h='589' }

-Let’s connect!
-Whether you’re a researcher, student, or curious mind, I’d love to collaborate, share ideas, or discuss the wonders of science and philosophy.
+Let's connect!
+Whether you're a researcher, student, or curious mind, I'd love to collaborate, share ideas, or discuss the wonders of science and philosophy.
 After all, great discoveries often start with a conversation. 🚀

 📫 Changsha - Hunan - China